Multimodel Control Design

 Configure Analysis Plot

-To view the closed-loop step response in a larger plot, in Control System Designer, on the View tab, click Single.
-Then, click IOTransfer_r2y: step.
+To view the closed-loop step response in a larger plot, in Control System Designer, click on the small dropdown arrow on the IOTransfer_r2y: step plot and then select

 By default the step response shows only the nominal response.
-To display the individual responses for the other model indices, right-click the plot area, and select Multimodel Configuration > Individual Responses.
+To display the individual responses for the other model indices, right-click the plot area, and select Multimodel Display > Individual Responses.

-To view an envelope of all model responses, right-click the plot area, and select Multimodel Configuration > Bounds
+To view an envelope of all model responses, right-click the plot area, and select Multimodel Display > Bounds

 The plot updates to display the responses for the other models.